 Check out Part 2!

-In the second installment of this article, we discuss what UI design means today, explore some case studies, and give you some pointers you to further resources.
+In the second installment of this article, we discuss what UI design means today, explore some case studies, and offer some pointers to further resources.